Toloka/docs/en/_includes/unwanted-text.md

 1. Do not request data that can be used to identify the Toloker or a third party.
 This includes their first and last name, phone number, email address, registration or residence address, and pages on social networks.
 You can ask questions regarding the respondents' gender, age, education level, region or city of residence, and income level.
 To preserve the anonymity of requesters and annotators, make sure you communicate with annotators only via private messages in your Toloka account.
 However, the survey may include the researcher's name, organization, and email address as a standard practice for scientific research.

     {% include [collect-personal-data](../guide/_includes/toloka-requester-source/id-toloka-requester-source/collect-personal-data.md) %}

+    - To learn how to select a legal basis and/or to determine a data processing purpose for your project, you may read these [instructions](../guide/concepts/personal-data-processing.md) (hereinafter – the “Instructions”).
+Please be informed that the information presented herein and in the Instructions should not be taken as legal advice.
+We recommend that you seek legal advice on what you need to do to comply with the requirements of the applicable privacy legislation.

 1. The amount that the Toloker earns for completing the survey (including bonuses) should not depend on their political or religious beliefs, race, nationality, gender, social standing, or other criteria.
 Set the price based on how long it should take Tolokers to complete the survey.